-Clause 91 of the Company's Constitution provides that one-third (1/3) of the Directors of the Company for the time being or, if their number is not a multiple of three, then the number nearest to one-third (1/3) shall retire from office and be eligible for re-election PROVIDED ALWAYS that all Directors shall retire from office at least once every three (3) years but shall be eligible for re-election.
-Hence, two (2) of five (5) Directors of the Company are to retire pursuant to Clause 91 of the Company's Constitution.
+Clause 91 of the Company's Constitution provides that one-third (1/3) of the Directors of the Company for the time being or, if their number is not a multiple of three (3), then the number nearest to one-third (1/3) shall retire from office and be eligible for re-election PROVIDED ALWAYS that all Directors shall retire from office at least once every three (3) years but shall be eligible for re-election.
+Hence, two (2) out of five (5) Directors of the Company are to retire pursuant to Clause 91 of the Company's Constitution.

-Mr. Thu Soon Shien and Mr. Wong Kok Seong ("Retiring Directors") who were appointed to the Board on 8 April 2015, will retire and being eligible, have offered themselves for re-election at the 19th AGM pursuant to Clause 91 of the Company's Constitution.
+Datuk Tan Chor How Christopher and Ms. Pang Siaw Sian ("Retiring Directors") who were appointed to the Board on 1 June 2015 and 8 April 2015 respectively, will retire and being eligible, have offered themselves for re-election at the 20th AGM pursuant to Clause 91 of the Company's Constitution.